isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-31-post-5-oct-2021-or-entrepreneurship-exposure-series-session-5-or-entrepreneurship-redefined-at-work.md

 - Daryl Lim,Innovation & Partnerships Lead, **Padang & Co.**
 - Rayse Yeo, Co-founder, **MatcHub**

-Learn more about the series [here](https://www.switchsg.org/talent/entrepreneurship-exposure-series/overview) and apply by 8 August 2021, 2359 (SGT) – limited slots available!
+Learn more about the series [here](https://www.switchsg.org/talent/entrepreneurship-exposure-series/overview)!
+Application for the EES has closed on 22 August 2021.
+However, you can get a SWITCH Pass to access SWITCH and all of its year-long webinars including the EES!

 #### Learn from intrapreneurs on how to apply the entrepreneurship mindset at their respective companies